Vital Records Online

 Order with confidence

-Learn how to order Oregon Death Certificates from the Oregon Health Authority (OHA).
+Learn how to order Oregon Death Certificate from the Oregon Health Authority (OHA).
 The current processing time for requests ranges from same-day service to 8 to 10 weeks, depending on the method of request.
 The state fee is $25.00 for each copy when ordered in person.
-Certified death certificates can only be ordered by immediate family members and legal representatives.
+Certified death certificate can only be ordered by immediate family members and legal representatives.

-How to Order State of Oregon Death Certificates
+How to Order State of Oregon Death Certificate

 Person ordering a death certificate with a phone using VRO